UPDATE: THE PANDEMIC IS CAUSING HUGE CHANGES IN TRAVEL, SO CLICK TO ASK WENDY BEFORE PLANNING ANYTHING.

-If a sea or river cruise is in your 2018 travel plans, right now may well be a smart moment to book it.
+If a sea or river cruise is in your 2020 travel plans, right now may well be a smart moment to book it.
 It’s true: If you want your choice of cabin and departure date, cruises to many destinations that are popular in May (Alaska, the Greek Islands) and to places where vessels are few (French Polynesia, France’s canals) need to be reserved a year in advance.
-Below, you’ll also find some ideas for upcoming festivals and feats of endurance that should be booked right now.
+Below, you’ll find those and seven other extraordinary getaways that must be booked right now.

 (Don’t miss the rest of our series on what trips to book in each month of the year.
 If you prefer to know which destinations are ideal for traveling to in any given month, see our Where to Go When series, and don’t miss our comprehensive guide to the benefits of booking early.)